Arafura Games

-The Arafura Games is a multi-sport event where athletes with a disability compete in the same program as able-bodied athletes.
+The Arafura Games was a multi-sport event where athletes with a disability compete in the same program as able-bodied athletes.
 Competitors from around the world compete in the week-long games held every 2 years in Darwin, Northern Territory, Australia.

 Called a "meeting of Sporting Neighbours", the Arafura Games takes its name from the Arafura Sea, which lies between northern Australia and Southeast Asia.
 Nations along the Arafura Sea originally formed the basis of the Arafura Games, however in recent years countries from further afield have participated, including United States, England, Brazil and Liechtenstein.

 History

 First held in 1991.
 A foundation sport of the Arafura Games, Basketball has grown from a 4 team competition with teams from around the Darwin region to an 8 team international competition with teams from all over the world.
 The Games were known as the Arafura Sports Festival up until 1997.
 These Games were the first ever international sporting festival to have Australian Rules Football as an international competition sport in its own right.
 The International Australian Football Council was formed after the 1995 Games, playing an important role in promoting Aussie Rules until dissolving in 2001.

 The Arafura Games were cancelled in 2003 due to concern over the SARS virus.
 From 2005 onwards, the Arafura Games included events for athletes with physical disabilities.
 The 2007 Arafura Games received patronage from the International Paralympic Committee (IPC).